I'm not known for being the most serious guy...

 The distributor incorrectly assumes that Melanie's video is infringing on Andrew’s copyright.
 It then does the following:

 1. Places ads on the video in order to earn revenue for Andrew.

 2. Initiates a Copyright Claim that may result in Melanie’s video being removed from YouTube if she does not respond.

 This is a major inconvenience for poor Melanie, who has done nothing wrong.
-The Copyright Claim is incorrect, and yet she has no choice but to dispute the claim through YouTube and wait for the distributor to respond.
+The Copyright Claim is incorrect, and yet she must now dispute the claim through YouTube and wait for the distributor to respond.
 In the meantime, Andrew is oblivious to the fact that this is happening.
 Neither his distributor nor YouTube makes him aware of the situation.

 How this problem MULTIPLIES

 There may be many other YouTube videos that include the same background music that Andrew has used.
 As a result, Andrew’s distributor may burden many YouTube videos with incorrect Copyright Claims, potentially inconveniencing hundreds, perhaps even thousands of people over time.

 What to do if you are in Melanie's situation

 I recommend that you read the following article, which explains (a) how to remove the false copyright claim, and (b) how to ensure it never comes back.

 What to do if you are in Andrew's situation